-Begin by passing out lead sheets (C, B-flat, E-flat and bass clef versions) of the tune on which you are about to embark, letting the students know that you will be distributing their individual big band parts subsequently.
+Begin by passing out lead sheets (C, Bb, Eb, and bass clef versions) of the tune on which you are about to embark, letting the students know that you will be distributing their individual big band parts subsequently.
 Listen to the definitive recording together in class, identifying the key players and insisting your students memorize their names and respective instruments.
 Then teach, discuss and have the students memorize the form (e.g., AABA, ABAC, 16-bar tune, 12-bar blues, etc.).
-Play the definitive recording again, pointing out the sections as they go by and having the students say aloud where they are on the first beat of each section (e.g., "top, second A, bridge, last A").
+Play the definitive recording again, pointing out the sections as they go by and having the students say aloud where they are on the first beat of each section (e.g., "top - second A - bridge - last A") chorus after chorus throughout the entire recording.
+Point out what is happening during each chorus (e.g., playing the head in unison, piano solo, tenor sax solo, etc.).